ucberkeley/savio-training-intro-2016/intro.md

 You can also do work interactively.

-For this, you may want to have used the -X flag to ssh if you are running software with a GUI such as MATLAB.
+For this, you may want to have used the -Y flag to ssh if you are running software with a GUI such as MATLAB.

 ```
 # ssh -Y SAVIO_USERNAME@hpc.brc.berkeley.edu